basraven/la1r/documentation/src/content/docs/planning/_index.md

 1. Streaming Facial recognition from images and streaming video
 1. Object recognition (garbage bin outside of our house) combined with garbage collection iCal (https://inzamelkalender.gad.nl/ical/0402200001574396)
 1. Formal managed bare-metal security camera setup
-1. "View in repo" button for all pages of the la1r documentation.
-While reading documentation, for example about Ansible, the visitor should be able to view which scripts are currently discussed by clicking a button to the git repository.
 1. Refactor Mosquito to [vernemq](https://vernemq.com/)

 ## Parked
 1. Ceph file system based rook.io or on this guide: https://owncloud.org/news/running-owncloud-in-kubernetes-with-rook-ceph-storage-step-by-step/

 ## Completed